 Starting from August 2022 I am a Sociology Ph.D. student under the supervision of Prof. Jason J. Jones at Stony Brook University, NY.
 I am also a beneficiary of the prestigious graduate fellowship of the Institute of Advanced Computational Sciences.
 Being cross-affiliated between the sociology department and the research institute gives me the opportunity to excel at both sociological theory and computational methods which will help me to become the sociologist that I want to be.

 Going Through all of these diverse experiences, gave me a unique set of abilities and skills which I believe makes me distinctive from the majority of students:

 Firstly) I have a Strong Theoretical Background in a variety of subjects.
-Few Examples Worth Mentioning: Statistical Physics, Sociological Theories, Game Theory, Nonlinear Dynamics and Chaos, Statistics, Network Science, Calculus, Differential Equations, Algebra, and so on.
+A few Examples Worth Mentioning: Sociological Theories, Statistical Physics, Game Theory, Nonlinear Dynamics and Chaos, Statistics, Network Science, Calculus, Differential Equations, Algebra, and so on.
 (Check the "Important Coursework" below for a detailed explanation.)

 Secondly) I am advanced in Coding using both Python and MATLAB and I am familiar with useful methods and libraries such as Monte Carlo Methods, Agent-Based Simulations, and CUDA Library.
 (Parallel/GPU Computing Library)

 Thirdly) I am experienced with cutting-edge research on different complex systems and I have learned how to tackle a research question by diving it into sections and solving them one by one.
 I am also very familiar with researching systems with large parts/Ag where it is important to derive order parameters, correlation functions, autocorrelation functions, statistical measures, and phase diagrams to study the system.